 25 Music Movies & Series to Watch on HBO Max

 There is also a lot of music-related programming, from classic documentaries, musicals, and television series, and with new titles still being added.
-We went through HBO Max's deep library and picked out 25 movies and shows you can watch now, including movies featuring The Beatles, The Rolling Stones, Bob Dylan, Jimi Hendrix, Bowie, Ramones, and Nirvana, to a couple of funny folk duos, one cute Muppet, and much more.
+We went through HBO Max's deep library and picked out 25+ movies and shows you can watch now, including movies featuring The Beatles, The Rolling Stones, Bob Dylan, Jimi Hendrix, The Bee Gees, Bowie, Ramones, and Nirvana, to a couple of funny folk duos, one cute Muppet, and much more.

-Getting HBO Max onto your television is another story (Roku and Amazon Fire users are currently out of luck) and subscriptions are a bit confusing -- you may already have one if you are a cable subscriber or an ATT mobile customer.
+Getting HBO Max onto your television is another story While it's still not available on Roku, the service was just added to Amazon Fire TV.
+Subscriptions are also a bit confusing -- you may already have one if you are a cable subscriber or an ATT mobile customer.
 Head here for help in that department.